sylviajebet/africastalking-devStarterKit/AT-AccountSetup/README.md

 Welcome!
 This will be (hopefully :sweat_smile:) great experience that will kick-start your API journey or keep your dev psych blazing :fire:.

-:star:Key items of the instructions:
+:star: Key items of these instructions:
-- Step-by-step guide on setting up your account (with pictorial illustrations :100:)
+- *Step-by-step* guide on setting up your account (with pictorial illustrations :100:)
-- Key aspects
+- Key aspects to take note of on the *App Dashboard*

 ## Step-by-step guide: